 Intrathecal Pain Pumps

-ITP implants are considered after oral pain medications and other methods of pain control have been exhausted or proven ineffective.
+An intrathecal pain pump is considered after oral pain medications and other methods of pain control have been exhausted or proven ineffective.

 Intrathecal pain pumps can be used to treat nociceptive and neuropathic pain conditions.
 Examples of conditions that can be treated with an intrathecal pain pump are: complex regional pain syndrome or reflex sympathetic dystrophy, cancer pain, phantom limb pain, post herpetic neuralgia (shingles), carpal tunnel syndrome, failed back surgical syndrome, and peripheral neuropathy from diabetes mellitus or vitamin deficiencies.

 The best part of this treatment option is that a patient can trial it before they decide to have the pump surgically implanted.
 An intrathecal medication trial can be performed in the office.
 This procedure is no different than having a lumbar epidural done except, instead of an injection of steroids into the epidural space, an injection of pain medication is done into the spinal fluid (intrathecal space).
 Following the procedure, the patient will then be assessed for pain relief and function.
 If adequate pain relief and improved function is noted with the trial, you and your physician will then determine if a permanent pain pump should be surgically implanted.